mcclellandj/fashion-image-classifier/README.md

 - Use a best practice process of building a model which generalises as best as possible to new data by minimising under- and over-fitting and has an architecture which is neither under- or over-capacity
 - The model should have significant power in terms of beating the accuracy performance of the following baseline models:
     - random classifier - 10% (as the data is balanced)
-    - basic fully connected dense neural network
+    - intelligent baseline - simple fully connected dense neural network

   and be comparable to results of published models
 - Compare the model's performance with that of a model built using the pretrained VGG16 convnet